Monument Mountain Hike in Great Barrington, MA: Trails, Parking, Views & Local Tips

 The Monument Mountain loop offers a mix of moderate climbs, rocky scrambles, and rewarding summit views.
 Here’s a breakdown to plan your hike safely and efficiently:

-Monument Mountain Trail Logistics & Timing
+Monument Mountain Trails: Distance, Difficulty & Timing

 Total Distance: ~2.5 miles for the main loop (extendable with Willow’s or Cross Over Trail)